Small Apartment, Big Desi Energy: How to Decorate a Compact Indian Home

 Recommended : White Cream based Decor

-5. Create Zones with Rugs and Lighting
+5. Define Zones With Rugs and Lighting

 Recommended : Ambient Mood lighting